 Intellect and Teachability

 This type is highly astute and keen to please—but it also possesses an independent tendency.
-Cane Corsos react optimally to:
+Cane Corsos react optimally to the following:

 Favorable reinforcement